amishverma/Stats-preview/README.md

-# Stats-preview
+# Frontend Mentor - Stats preview card component solution
-Stats preview made using HTML and CSS.
+This is the solution of the stats preivew card challenge on frontend mentor.